galway-dentists-family-smiling

 It is the carbonation process used in order to turn a still drink fizzy that is the real problem.
 When carbonated the bubbles in the drink become much more acidic and it is this along with the use in citric acid in such drinks that will cause damage to your teeth.

-But it isn’t only the acids in the drinks that are an issue, as all fizzy drinks have been sweetened they come with a low pH level in them that attacks the enamel on your teeth.
+But it isn’t only the acids in the drinks that are an issue, as all fizzy drinks have been sweetened and come with a low pH level that attacks the enamel on your teeth.
 Furthermore, the sugar in those drinks you love is able to feed on any bacteria in your mouth, which can cause decay to occur.

 But you say you only drink diet fizzy drinks?
-Well, these are just as harmful as normal ones as it is mainly the acid in the drink that is going to cause the most harm to your teeth.
+Well, these are just as harmful as normal ones, as it is mainly the acid in the drink that will cause the most harm to your teeth.

 The Main Effects Of Fizzy Drinks On Your Teeth

-There are two main dental problems you could be faced with if you decide to indulge in drinking lots of fizzy drinks on a regular basis.
+There are two main dental problems you could face if you decide to drink lots of fizzy drinks on a regular basis.

-Not only do fizzy drinks affect your tooth enamel they can also cause problems for the next layer known as dentin.
-Also drinking too much fizzy pop can lead to problems with any composite fillings you already have.
+Not only do fizzy drinks affect your tooth enamel, but they can also cause problems for the next layer, known as dentin.
+Also, drinking too much fizzy pop can lead to problems with any composite fillings you already have.

-Cavities also known by the name caries can develop over time in those of us who choose to drink fizzy drinks on a very regular basis.
-Also if you fail to follow a good dental care routine as recommended by Galway dentists then this can lead to quite a lot of damage occurring.
+Cavities, also known by the name caries, can develop over time in those of us who choose to drink fizzy drinks on a very regular basis.
+Also, if you fail to follow a good dental care routine as recommended by Galway Dentists, then this can lead to quite a lot of damage.

-So What Can You Do To Prevent Such Problems Arising?
+So What Can You Do To Prevent Such Problems from Arising?

 Here are some other things you should do if you still want to enjoy a fizzy drink or two.

-• Use a straw to sip the drink through as this will help to reduce the amount of acid and sugar that is coming into contact with your teeth.
+• Use a straw to sip the drink as this will help reduce the amount of acid and sugar coming into contact with your teeth.

 • Never sip of fizzy drinks over a long period or slowly, as it will result in your teeth being exposed to sugar and acid more often.